-The DualShock 4 is a controller so perfectly made that it's more or less retained its core design for two decades.
+The DualShock 4 is a controller so perfectly made that it has more or less retained its core design for two decades.
 The grip and the positioning of the triggers on the Dualshock 4 are some of the best around.
-But while the form factor may look the same as it did on the very first Playstation, it packs in some of the best and most modern features available.
+While the form factor may look the same as it did on the very first Playstation, it packs in some of the best and most modern features available.

-And the unique functions in the DualShock 4 are also pretty great.
-A speaker is built in, and the plus sized touchpad provides a whole new level of interaction with your favorite PC games.
-Then there's the Share button which allows you to easily upload your game play videos to your favored social media platform straight from your DualShock 4.
+The unique functions on the DualShock 4 are also pretty great.
+A speaker is built into the controller itself, and the plus-sized touchpad offers a whole new level of interaction with your favorite PC games.
+Then there's also the Share button, which allows you to easily upload your gameplay videos to your preferred social media platform straight from your controller.

 3. Logitech Gamepad F310

-Do you need a budget PC controller?
-It doesn't get more budget than the Logitech F310.
-But while it's not the prettiest or most ergonomically designed PC controller, it is a reliable workhorse that offers a decent amount of customization features and can stay with you for a long time to come.
+If you're in the market for a budget PC controller, it doesn't get much more budget than the Logitech F310.
+While it's not the prettiest or most ergonomically designed PC controller, it is a reliable workhorse that offers a decent amount of customization features and can stay with you for a long time to come.

-The four action buttons here are completely configurable, and all of the other buttons, shoulders, and triggers you'd expect are built in as well.
-And compatibility will never be an issue.
-All you have to do is plug this Logitech controller in and download some drivers and it will run with any game.
+The four action buttons here are fully configurable, and all of the other buttons, shoulders, and triggers you'd expect are built-in as well.
+Compatibility will never be an issue, as all you have to do is plug this Logitech controller in and download some drivers and it will run with any game.

 4. Microsoft Xbox One Wireless Controller

-For those that prefer a chunkier and heftier alternative to the Playstation DualShock, the XBox's model has long been the game controller of choice.
-Unlike the DualShock, the XBox One controller doesn't come with a whole host of modern features.
-But it does get the fundamentals right on the money.
+For those that prefer a chunkier and heftier alternative to the Playstation DualShock, the Xbox's model has long been the standard choice.
+Unlike the DualShock, the Xbox One controller doesn't come with a whole host of modern features, but it does get the fundamentals right on the money.

-That includes a wireless range that's over double that of earlier versions of this game controller.
-And for those with bigger hands, the weight of this XBox One controller feels great.
-There's a textured grip that helps you hold firm even during the most strenuous gaming sessions, and since the XBox One Controller is built by Microsoft, you know you can trust it to work seamlessly on Windows devices.
+This includes a wireless range that's over double that of earlier models of this game controller.
+The weight of this Xbox One controller feels particularly great for those with bigger hands.
+There's a textured grip that helps you hold firm even during the most strenuous gaming sessions, and since the controller is built by Microsoft, you know you can trust it to work seamlessly on Windows devices.

 6. Microsoft Elite Series 2 Controller

-The XBox Elite controller series is more than just an excuse to sell an overpriced XBox controller to devoted XBox gamers.
-It's one of the best controllers on the market, and that stands for both PC and XBox gaming.
-Just keep in mind that it wears a price tag of almost $200.
+The Xbox Elite controller series is more than just an excuse to sell an overpriced controller to devoted Xbox gamers.
+It's one of the best controllers on the market, and that stands for both Xbox and PC gaming.
+Just keep in mind that it carries a price tag of almost $200.

-And this is the best version of the XBox Elite controller yet.
-It can work seamlessly with as a game controller for PC games or XBox One, and the paddles and sticks are fully interchangeable, so you can customize a controller on the fly that suits specifics games and play styles.
+This is the best version of the Xbox Elite controller yet.
+It can work seamlessly as a game controller for PC games or Xbox One, and the paddles and sticks are fully interchangeable, so you can customize your controller on the fly to suit specific games and play styles.

 7. Razer Wolverine Controller

-And while Razer is known for producing somewhat flamboyant PC gaming accessories (and this PC gaming controller is no different), the Razer Wolverine rocks some great ergonomics that ensures it will feel good in your hand even during extended play sessions.
-And being a Razer PC controller, of course it comes with a wide range of RGB lighting options.
+While Razer is known for producing somewhat flamboyant PC gaming accessories (and this PC gaming controller is no different), the Razer Wolverine rocks some great ergonomics that ensure it will feel good in your hand even during extended play sessions.
+And being a Razer PC controller, it of course comes with a wide range of RGB lighting options.

 8. RegeMoudal Wireless Switch Pro Controller

-Want something on the cheap without having to get cheap results?
-RegeMoudal may not be a brand name, but they've created a seriously solid budget priced gaming controller that can connect wirelessly to your PC over Bluetooth.
-And the high level of compatibility means it will work with your Nintendo Switch and Xbox 360 in addition to your XBox One and PC.
+Want something on the cheap without having to bear cheap results?
+RegeMoudal may not be a household name, but they've created a seriously solid budget-priced gaming controller that can connect wirelessly to your PC over Bluetooth.
+The high level of compatibility means it will work with your Nintendo Switch and Xbox 360 in addition to your Xbox One and PC.

-And there are some solid features here too.
-The dual motor vibration provides you with a seriously responsive reaction to your gaming experiences, and the expansion trigger function lets you adjust sensitivity to suit your needs.
-There's even a gyro axis function for motion control games.
+There are some solid features here, too.
+The dual-motor vibration provides you with a seriously responsive reaction to your gaming experience, and the expansion trigger function lets you adjust sensitivity to suit your needs.
+There's even a gyro axis function for motion-controlled games.

 9. NACON Controller Esports Revolution Unlimited Pro

-This NACON controller is to the PS4 what the Xbox Elite is forthe XBox One (and XBox 360) - a highly customizable and highly expensive pro level controller that's built for a specific console but also capable of offering pretty seamless performance with a gaming PC.
+This NACON controller is to the PS4 what the Xbox Elite is to the Xbox One (and Xbox 360) - a highly customizable and highly expensive pro-level controller built for a specific console but also capable of offering pretty seamless performance with a gaming PC.

-The feel here is great, definitely in line with the quality of Sony's trademark DualShock controllers, but it builds on those fundamentals in strong ways.
-The stick heads are fully interchangeable to suit a wide variety of different genres, and audio and chat is available in both wireless and wired modes.
+The feel here is great, definitely in line with the quality of Sony's trademark DualShock controllers, and it builds on the fundamentals in strong ways.
+The stick heads are fully interchangeable to suit a wide variety of different genres, and audio and chat are available in both wireless and wired modes.
 There are even smart LED indicators to let you know about the state of the controller at any time.

 10. SCUF Vantage 2 Customizable Controller

-If you were to just glance at it, you might not recognize that the SCUF Vantage II isn't a DualShock.
-It sports a similar design and a similarly superb level of functionality, but the slightly bulkier build quality has a little more resemblance to the design of the XBox One wireless controller.
+If you were to give it just a brief glance, you might think the SCUF Vantage II is a standard DualShock controller.
+It sports a similar design and a similarly superb level of functionality, but the slightly bulkier build quality has a little more resemblance to the design of the Xbox One wireless controller.

-It takes the best features of the DualShock - like the touch sensitive screen and a textured and non-slip design - but it also brings some of the best features to the table as well.
-That includes a fully unique paddle design to improve your competitive performance as well as interchangeable parts so you can construct any Frankenstein game controllers you want.
+It takes the best features of the DualShock - like the touch-sensitive screen and a textured and non-slip design - while also bringing some of the best features to the table as well.
+These include a fully unique paddle design to improve your competitive performance as well as interchangeable parts so you can construct any Frankenstein game controllers you want.

 PC Controller Buyer’s Guide

-Microsoft and Sony have really pioneered the design on controllers with the designs for their respective consoles, and most controllers you’re going to find today can be judged as where they fall between these two on the spectrum.
-Whether you like the weightier feel of the XBox One Elite controller, the more ergonomic feel of the Sony Dualshock 4, or something in between, the right feel is going to come down to what feels right for you.
+Microsoft and Sony have really pioneered controller design with those of their respective consoles, and most controllers you’re going to find today can be judged as to where they fall between these two on the spectrum.
+Whether you like the weightier feel of the Xbox One Elite controller, the more ergonomic feel of the Sony Dualshock 4, or something in between, the best controller is going to come down to what feels right for you.

 You’ll want to get a controller that feels good under your fingers, but also keep in mind the texture of the controllers you’re looking for.
-Textured surfaces can provide you with a better sense of grip; and you won’t realize how important that is until your hours deep into a sweat-inducing gaming session.
+Textured surfaces can provide you with a better sense of grip, and you won’t realize how important that is until you’re hours deep into a sweat-inducing gaming session.

 Wireless or Wired

-The difference in response on a wireless controller can be measured in milliseconds, and even the most serious pro gamers probably won’t make a difference.
+The difference in response time on a wireless controller can be measured in milliseconds, and even the most serious pro gamers probably won’t notice a difference.
 The main inconvenience of a wireless controller is the fact that you’ll occasionally need to change out or charge the batteries.

-Do you really want to get serious with your gaming experience?
-The best PC gaming controllers (and, not coincidentally, the most expensive) tend to come with interchangeable parts.
+If you really want to get serious with your gaming experience, the best PC gaming controllers (and, unsurprisingly, the most expensive) tend to come with interchangeable parts.
 These commonly include the ability to swap out stick heads of different heads or sizes, triggers, or the entire button plates.
 If you like playing games in a variety of different genres, these controllers can be some of the best.
-The wide variety of customization options means that you can customize your tech on the fly and have the perfect input for any game.
+The wide variety of customization options means that you can customize your tech on the fly to ensure you have the perfect input for any game.

-Trigger stops and trigger locks are a specialized feature that are most commonly used by pro gamers, but they can be valuable to anyone who wants to get peak performance, especially with first person shooter games like Call of Duty or Overwatch.
-These allow you to adjust the length of the trigger itself so that it triggers with less input and can make all the difference in the world when you come around a corner and need to quick fire against an opponent.
+Trigger stops and trigger locks are a specialized feature most commonly used by pro gamers, but they can be valuable to anyone who wants to get peak performance, especially in first-person shooter games like Call of Duty or Overwatch.
+These allow you to adjust the length of the trigger itself so that it responds to lower input, which can make all the difference in the world when you come around a corner and need to quick-fire against an opponent.

 Frequently Asked Questions